-9 Best Mid-Tier and Mid-Level Hotel Brands and Chains
+9 Best Mid-Tier and Mid-Level Hotel Brands and Chains in 2023

 What do you do when you want to stay in a nice hotel, but your budget disagrees?
 If you have champagne tastes on a beer budget, you likely need to find good middle ground.
 Somewhere that you can enjoy a few perks and amenities while you travel.
 But also somewhere you can save some cash.
 When it comes to accommodations, that middle ground is mid-tier and mid-level hotel brands and chains.

 But hold up before you go to book your stay.
 You want to make sure you choose the right property.
 Not all mid-list hotels are the same.
 Some trend more toward a lower-budget vibe, which could leave you disappointed.
 Some, on the other hand, are more high-end, meaning you might end up paying more than you wanted.

 To help you choose the best mid-tier or mid-level hotel brand for you, we’re breaking down our top nine favorite chains around the nation and the world, so you pick the best option for your needs.
 See also our best websites to book cheap hotels guide, our how to find cheap hotels guide, and our Hotels.com guide for additional guidance on finding the lowest prices at your favorite chain.
 Our best hotel credit cards guide offers advice on the best cards for earning status, upgrades, and more.